stan-dev/httpstan/doc/development_setup.rst

  Development Setup
 ===================

-Testing a patch for httpstan is complicated due to the heavy use of shared libraries and dynamic compilation.
+Testing a patch for httpstan is complicated due to the use of shared libraries, code generation, and run-time compilation.
 Python packaging tools are not written with this kind of use in mind.

 This document is a work-in-progress.
 Please report any errors in these instructions.